25 July, 2019

 - Clutch.co and curated development companies lists

 A lot of software houses maintain their presence on Clutch, as it is a go-to place for B2B reviews.
-Software developers also use it to learn more about their prospective employers, so it’s adviceable that you set up and maintain a profile there.
+A software developer can also use it to learn more about their prospective employers, so it’s adviceable that you set up and maintain a profile there.

 I bet that now you feel that you are closer to finding your new PHP developer.
 Just to recap the most important points: